 Ms. Spencer suggests thinking of an organization as a boat in which different people have different responsibilities for rowing, steering and maintenance.
 You can’t really focus on your job of steering if there’s a hole in the boat that no one else seems to have noticed.
 It’s the same with continual bottlenecks or communication problems in an organization that can go on for years unless someone points them out.

 “Just because the hole is in the other end of the boat doesn’t mean we aren’t all in it together,” she says.

 Other members in the organization will thank you if you point out a flaw and offer a solution.

-Create a humour cycle
+Create a humor cycle

-Too many organizations have what Ms. Spencer calls “chronic humour-deficit disorder” that can make it nearly impossible to keep a positive attitude in the workplace.
+Too many organizations have what Ms. Spencer calls “chronic humor-deficit disorder” that can make it nearly impossible to keep a positive attitude in the workplace.
 People take everything so seriously, they can end up developing permanent scowl lines in their faces.

 “Have a look at your corporate culture and decide whether it really is accepted to laugh.
 And if it isn’t, you’re missing out on a strong bonding tool with co-workers.”

-You can help lift spirts by taking a leadership role in finding ways to add tasteful and appropriate humour.
+You can help lift spirts by taking a leadership role in finding ways to add tasteful and appropriate humor.
 “Those who regularly laugh together will find they subtly develop increasing commitment to one another,” she says.

 And rather than work around chronically cynical people, see if there are lighthearted ways you can approach them.
 “I suggest there are porcupines in the office disguised as people but, in reality, they just want to be touched by others.”